 “And how fair is that your friend James has a severe case of ADHD and has a doubly hard time completing his homework?
 Is it fair that I’m short and Aunt Therese is 5’10”?
 Or what about that homeless guy whose parents may have been drug addicts?”
 Silence from my pint-sized attorney.

 As we continued the drive in eerie quiet, I experienced short-lived satisfaction in verbally besting my son.
 It’s hard to get too excited when your opponent is a precocious 8-year-old.
-Short term win for mom, long term loss for my son’s emotional stability.
+Short term win for mom, a long-term loss for my son’s emotional stability.
 Now was my chance to clear up the theological can of worms I had just opened up and prevent serious couch time with a therapist down the road.
 “It’s true.
 God doesn’t really seem fair.
 He gives some people great burdens and others seemingly light loads.
 Everyone suffers at some point in their lives.
 But honestly, many very good people suffer a heck of a lot more than ever seems fair.”
 I reminded the kids how unfair it felt when their 17-year-old cousin was diagnosed with life-threatening leukemia.
 Or when a family we know from school suffered the death of their newborn.

 A quick peek in the rearview mirror revealed utter confusion.
 Yikes.
 Where was I going with this?
 “Ahem.
 But gratefully,” I began.
 “He’s not fair when it comes to his forgiveness or his mercy.
 He never tires of loving us or forgiving us.
 Never.
 No matter how far we run from Him, or how badly we’ve sinned against Him, He is always waiting with open arms.
 The worst crime can be forgiven by God, but that’s not the case for our own government.
 You commit a crime and are honestly sorry, you don’t get a pass from the court system.
-God on the other hand is lavish in his mercy.
+God, on the other hand, is lavish in his mercy.
 What other parent forgives a grave sin and a piddly offense with the same gusto.
 His love is so abundant, in fact, it baffles our common sense.
 That’s when His lack of fairness seems to really work in our favor.”

 As is often the case when I set out to teach my kids a lesson, I end up learning more about my own life.
 It certainly wasn’t fair that God’s own son faced death on a cross.
-Yet I constantly expect fairness, always comparing my life portion with other’s.
+Yet I constantly expect fairness, always comparing my life portion with others.
 “Her kids are so well behaved in church.
 They have such an amazing house.
 Why does he make so much more money than I?
 She doesn’t look like she’s had 7 kids and I look I’ve had 10!”
 When we spend our days trying to meticulously seek fairness, the way my kids measure their desserts, we won’t find it.
 In fact, it makes us resentful and bitter.
 God’s plan for us is deeper and more mysterious.

 In Matthew 20’s parable of The Workers in the Vineyard, the landowner hires people.
 Some start early in the morning and others are brought to the work site at various times later in the day—some as late as 5 o’clock!
 Can you say, “slacker?”
 God’s response makes me as indignant as my 8-year-old: